-We have audited the consolidated financial statements Beau Vallon Hospitality Ltd (formerly known as Southern Cross Tourist Co Ltd) (the "Company") and its subsidiaries (together referred to as the "Group") as set out on pages 23 to 56, which comprise of the consolidated and separate statement of financial position as at 31 December 2023, the consolidated and separate statement of profit or loss and other comprehensive income, the consolidated and separate statement of changes in equity, the consolidated separate statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements Beau Vallon Hospitality Ltd (the "Company") and its subsidiaries (together referred to as the "Group") as set out on pages 23 to 57, which comprise of the consolidated and separate statement of financial position as at 31 December 2024, the consolidated and separate statement of profit or loss and other comprehensive income, the consolidated and separate statement of changes in equity, the consolidated separate statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the consolidated and separate financial statements give a true and fair view of the consolidated and separate financial position of the Group and Company as at 31 December 2023, and of their consolidated and separate financial performances and cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) and in compliance with the requirements of the Companies Act 2001 and the Financial Reporting Act 2004.
+In our opinion, the consolidated and separate financial statements give a true and fair view of the consolidated and separate financial position of the Group and Company as at 31 December 2024, and of their consolidated and separate financial performances and cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IFRS Standards") and in compliance with the requirements of the Companies Act 2001 and the Financial Reporting Act 2004.